DavidKlempfner/UniHockey/README.md

 # UniHockey Web App

+# Purpose
+To provide a user friendly UI that allows score keeping during tournaments.

 # Goals/Milestones
 1. Set up the application and the GitHub repo.
 The app should just display simple text.
 2. Set up CI/CD using VSTS and have it deploy to Azure when the master branch is written to.